ioet/time-tracker-backend/V2/README.md

 Refer to [Serverless docs](https://serverless.com/framework/docs/providers/azure/guide/intro/) for more information.

-## Requierements to use makefile
+## Requirements to use makefile

 - Python version 3.6 or 3.7.

-- Use a environment to install requirements (pyenv).
+- Use an environment to install requirements (pyenv).

 ## How to use makefile